 The big difference is in the calorie and macronutrient count.

-While the average protein powder contains around 100-130 calories per scoop, you’ll be looking at around 250-1000+ calories per serving when it comes to weight gainers.
+While the average protein powder contains around 100-130 calories per scoop, you’ll be looking at around 250-1000+ calories per serving when it comes to mass gainers.

-Most weight gainers will be in and around the 400-600 calorie per serving mark, however you can find some that are very high in calories for the ‘hardgainers’ out there, as they call them.
+Most products will be in and around the 400-600 calorie per serving mark, however you can find some that are very high in calories for the ‘hardgainers’ out there, as they call them.

 This makes the more of a meal replacement powder, however they can be treated very similar to a protein powder.